webiroha/django_basic_condition_tracker_with_cody_copilot/readme.md

 # Supplement Tracker

+> **Note**: This application was developed in collaboration with Cody, an AI coding assistant from Sourcegraph.

 A simple web application for tracking supplement intake.
 This MVP allows users to record, view, edit, and delete their supplement intake records.

 ## Features